 Definition of Cash Flow Hedge

-Cash flow hedge is a hedging process in which the risk associated with the future probable cash flows are managed.
-In a cash flow hedge, the risk associated with recognized asset and liability can be hedged.
-The cash flow hedge is done mainly in the case of foreign currency transactions because in that case the risk of dollar price going up or coming down will affect the profit/loss of the investor.
-The entity also makes effort to enter into the cash flow hedging transaction to safeguard them form any expected loss in the future.
+It is done mainly in the case of foreign currency transactions because the risk of the dollar price going up or coming down will affect the profit/loss of the investor.
+The entity also makes an effort to enter into the cash flow hedging transaction to safeguard them from any expected loss in the future.

 Explanation

-Cash flow hedge is one of the types of hedge accounting.
-If we want to manage the risk of our asset, liability, debtors, creditors, stocks, shares, etc then we have to enter into a hedging contract.
+This is one of the types of hedge accounting.
+If we want to manage the risk of our assets, liability, debtors, creditors, stocks, shares, etc., we have to enter into a hedging contract.
 In this case, all my components will be saved in case of any foreign currency fluctuation.
 This is also a process to safeguard the interest of the investors from price fluctuation.
-Therefore the investors will be encouraged to invest in foreign currency or to enter into such contracts in the future.
+Therefore, the investors will be encouraged to invest in foreign currency or enter into such contracts.
 A separate Cash Flow hedge reserve account is created to adjust all the hedging transactions.
-It has also been seen that the fair value hedging method is given more preference than the cash flow hedging method and thus if the amount is adjusted in the fair value hedged account then it becomes the responsibility of the entity to remove it from the cash flow hedge account otherwise double entry will be there.
+It has also been seen that the fair value hedging method is more preferred than the cash flow hedging method.
+Thus if the amount is adjusted in the fair value hedged account, it becomes the entity’s responsibility to remove it from the cash flow hedge account.
+Otherwise, double entry will be there.

-An entity makes a plan to hedge their cash flow from the foreign fluctuations which might hamper their cash flows.
-The entity makes a cash flow reserve account and all the hedging is done through that account only.
-The risk is mitigated and the forecasted probable cash flows are managed properly.
+An entity makes a plan to hedge its cash flow from foreign fluctuations, which might hamper its cash flows.
+The entity makes a cash flow reserve account, and all the hedging is done through that account only.
+The risk is mitigated, and the forecasted probable cash flows are managed properly.

-- Suppose I plan for a trip to London today and the trip will be after 3 months and I came to know that the prevailing pound rate is INR 99.54 and therefore I estimated all my expenses and it came to INR 5, 00,000. i.e. 5024 Pound approx.
+- Suppose I plan a trip to London today, which will be after 3 months.
+I came to know that the prevailing pound rate is INR 99.54, and therefore I estimated all my expenses, and it came to INR 5 00,000. i.e., 5024 Pound approx.

-So, now I have budgeted for INR 5, 00,000.
+So, now I have budgeted for INR 5 00,000.
 But I am now afraid of the pound rate increasing or the INR rate decreasing.
 Therefore I entered into a contract of cash flow hedge today.
-So that in future i.e. after 3 months I will be able to go on my trip.
+So that in the future, i.e., after 3 months, I can go on my trip.

 How to Account for a Cash Flow Hedge?